-As depicted in the figure-1, video and audio signals are processed by the DTV Transmitter.
+The figure-1 depicts digital tv transmitter block diagram.
+The video and audio signals are processed by this DTV Transmitter.

 • Video signal from the camera consisting of R,G and B signals are converted to luminance and